homiedopie/beberlei.de/drafts/monolithic_repositories_with_php_and_composer.rst

     }

 As you can see dependencies are specified without version constraints and as directory paths relative to the project root.
-As the repository can only be at a single revision at the same time, every package is at the same version.
-This makes version constraints superfluous.
+Since everything is in one repository, all internal code is always versioned, tested and deployed together.
+Dropping the need for explicit versions when specifying internal dependencies.

 With this setup you can now generate the autoloading files for each package exactly like Composer would by calling::